 In 2004, Aliya was recognized as one of Pittsburgh Magazine’s 40 Under 40.
 In 2013, she received Talk Magazine’s Minority Achievers and the New Pittsburgh Courier’s 50 Women of Excellence honors while simultaneously graduating from Leadership Pittsburgh’s best class ever (Class XXIX).
-Aliya was also honored to appear in the inaugural edition of Who’s Who in Black Pittsburgh in 2015.
+She was also honored to appear in the inaugural edition of Who’s Who in Black Pittsburgh in 2015.

-Aliya earned her doctorate in Community Engagement at Point Park University.
-Her research interests are in collective impact, sense of community responsibility, and distributed leadership theories.
-She plans to successfully defend her dissertation with the working title, “If not us, then, who?
-The Homewood Children’s Village: A Case Study of Applied Collective Impact Theory” in the fall of 2019.
+Aliya earned her doctorate in Community Engagement at Point Park University in 2020 with research interests converging at the intersections of collective impact, sense of community responsibility, and distributed leadership theories.
+She is completing final edits in order to publish her dissertation titled, “If not us, then, who?
+The Homewood Children’s Village: A Case Study of Applied Collective Impact Theory”.